 Proposal 2: Support including slot index within a radio frame in the formula for c_init.

-Proposal 3: Support mapping CSI-RE sequence to the resource grid at RE-level granularity.
+Proposal 3: Support mapping CSI-RS sequence to the resource grid at RE-level granularity.

-Proposal 4: Support density of D = {1/2, 1, 3, 4, 6} for X = 1, where {1/2, 1, 3} are already agreed.

-Proposal 5: Support reusing the allowed CSI-RS-to-PDSCH power offset values in LTE for NR.
+Proposal 4: Support reusing the allowed CSI-RS-to-PDSCH power offset values in LTE for NR.

-Proposal 6: Within a CSI-RS resource, the CSI-RS ports within one CDM group are QCLed, while the CSI-RS ports across different CDM groups can be QCLed or non-QCLed.
+Proposal 5: At least for CSI acquisition, within a CSI-RS resource, the CSI-RS ports within one CDM group are QCLed w.r.t. all parameters, while the CSI-RS ports across different CDM groups can be QCLed or non-QCLed.

 Agreements: